alm0r/Omnifood/README.md

 # Omnifood Project

-Frontend mock-up responsive website for a virtual food delivery company that uses AI to make custom diets
+Frontend mock-up of a responsive website for a virtual food delivery company that uses AI to make custom diets

 ![Alt text](https://i.imgur.com/eNrILif.png)